 CareZONE: Mobilizing care in the community

 CareZONE is an innovative mobile health program that brings together partners in preventive care, addiction services, and harm reduction to serve individuals not well-connected to health care, experiencing homelessness and/or living with addiction.
-In its pilot phase, the van will provide services in Dudley Square and the West End, communities with high numbers of fatal opioid overdoses.
+In its pilot phase, the van provides services in Dudley Square and the West End, communities with high numbers of fatal opioid overdoses.

 - Addiction Services: Referrals to opioid treatment programs, in-patient detox, and medications for addiction treatment